BloomBooks/PhotoStoryToBloomConverter/README.md

 This will create a folder with all the image and audio assets, along with an xml file called project.xml.

-Next, convert the project.xml into a bloom book htm file using the PHotoStoryToBloomConverter.exe file.
+Next, convert the project.xml into a bloom book htm file using the PhotoStoryToBloomConverter.exe file.

-    ./path/to/converter /path/to/project.xml /path/to/outputfile
+    ./path/to/converter /path/to/project.xml /path/to/bloomBookDirectory bookName

-This htm file will need to be placed in a directory along with all the images and assets included in the previously extracted folder to work.

-## Future Work

-The book (htm and assets) need to be added to a bloom book directory to include the css scripts and some metadata.
-Animations are also not currently added to the htm file, pending some decisions about how to perform them within bloom.
+This will create a book that shows up in bloom.
+Close bloom if it is already open, then open it and see the newly converted book.